nadinedelia/invimcible_front_end/README.md

 This is a topdown <b>educational</b> role play game that follows a character, Vim Bishop, as he looks for his bike.
 * Vim can be moved around the levels using the vim commands 'hjkl' in place of arrows keys.
-* The second level allows Vim's character to jump over potholes using the vim command 'w' to jump to the left, mimicking the vim command that allows users to jump to the end of a sentence.
+* The second level allows Vim's character to jump over potholes using the vim command 'w' to jump to the right, mimicking the vim command that allows users to jump to the end of a word, and the 'b' command to jump to the left.

 We hope that Vimcincible will provide a fun way for users to become more vim proficient.

 ## Technologies Used
 <br>